vservetas/UMCT.github.io/_posts/2014-09-14-School-is-back.md

 * Ellie Hedlund has helped form the start of the University of Minnesota Mountain Bike team, leading weekly shreds at Theo Wirth Mountain Bike Park.
 * UMCT has brought in new coach, Addison Bain.
 Addison's work speaks for itself.
 Addison is not only the strongest man in Minnesota for 2018 at the Crossfit Games, he also was a key member in creating the legendary cycling program at Lindenwood University back in his college days.
 Addison's cycling career peaks at pro racing in Belgium.
 Now he is ready to bring that energy to UMCT.
 * Weekly workouts have been ongoing on Monday nights at the Rec 8 pm.
 Come for off-the-bike training in preparation for the winter program starting in late November for the spring road season.
+* Senior, Chase Wark created the University of Minnesota's first cyclocross race in Princeton.
+It was not only a great race but a great fundrasier for the club.

+Overall, the season is looking good already.
+Now it's time for winter training!

 <div id="fb-root"></div> <script>(function(d, s, id) { var js, fjs = d.getElementsByTagName(s)[0]; if (d.getElementById(id)) return; js = d.createElement(s); js.id = id; js.src = "//connect.facebook.net/en_US/all.js#xfbml=1"; fjs.parentNode.insertBefore(js, fjs); }(document, 'script', 'facebook-jssdk'));</script>
 <div class="fb-post" data-href="https://www.facebook.com/UofMCycling/photos/a.321804417848326.93654.151044421590994/859239087438187/?type=1" data-width="466"><div class="fb-xfbml-parse-ignore"><a href="https://www.facebook.com/UofMCycling/photos/a.321804417848326.93654.151044421590994/859239087438187/?type=1">Post</a> by <a href="https://www.facebook.com/UofMCycling">University of Minnesota Cycling Team</a>.</div></div>